linhhv-1996/SaaSBlogUI/content/blog/from-0-to-100-customers-how-to-grow-your-saas-from-scratch.md

 ##### Start Your Own Webinar, Podcast or Newsletter
 My final piece of advice to push you to that 100 user limit is to start your own webinar series and or podcast.
 And the best way to turn that into customers quickly is to invite other influencers onto that podcast.

-You can use [Castos](https://castos.com/?via=linhdane), [RiversideFM](https://www.riverside.fm/?utm_campaign=campaign_5&utm_medium=affiliate&utm_source=rewardful&via=lindane) or [Podcastle](https://podcastle.ai/?ref=nwvmztm), these powerhouse platforms offer everything you need to create, polish, and publish your show like a pro.
+You can use <a rel="nofollow" href="https://castos.com/?via=linhdane">Castos</a>, <a rel="nofollow" href="https://www.riverside.fm/?utm_campaign=campaign_5&utm_medium=affiliate&utm_source=rewardful&via=lindane">RiversideFM</a> or <a rel="nofollow" href="https://podcastle.ai/?ref=nwvmztm">Podcastle</a>, these powerhouse platforms offer everything you need to create, polish, and publish your show like a pro.

 So again, look at the network you've got.
 Look at those original 20 beta users and push it out even further than that.
 Who are the biggest speakers in your space?
 Who are the biggest speakers that are helping other people solve those problems and try and invite them onto the show.
 And the beauty of that is that when they're about to appear on the show, they can promote it to their network.
 They're going to say, hey everybody, I'm about to appear on this webinar.
 You should register here and you just piggyback again off of that audience, which is just a great way to build momentum.
 So there you have it.

-If you want to build your newsletter, try growing your audience with [Beehiiv](https://www.beehiiv.com?via=hoang-van-linh), a powerful newsletter platform designed to help creators thrive.
+If you want to build your newsletter, try growing your audience with <a rel="nofollow" href="https://www.beehiiv.com?via=hoang-van-linh">Beehiiv</a>, a powerful newsletter platform designed to help creators thrive.
 This innovative tool makes it easy to build, manage, and expand your newsletter effortlessly.

 That's how you go from zero to 100 SaaS customers.